atolab/zenoh-web/content/docs/manual/access-control.md

 ACL configuration mainly consists of three components: `rules`, `subjects` and `policies`, to which is added the `default_permission` (`allow` or `deny`) to be applied on messages that do not match the configured policies.

+The `enabled` boolean field allows to enable and disable ACL.
+Note that ACL config cannot be updated at runtime, and requires a restart of the instance to reflect the changes.

 ### rules

 Each rule within the `rules` list is identified by a unique `id` string.
 Rules apply on matched messages based on their individual characteristics: